The Most Expensive Connector Is the One You Build Twice

 New customer needs it with different permissions: rebuild.
 A new BI tool comes along: rebuild.
 The business wants AI-ready data pipelines: rebuild again.

-This cycle has a name β the thick connector anti-pattern β and it is costing enterprise development teams in three ways most never measure: the cost of rebuilding, the cost of fragility, and the cost of every AI use case they cannot deliver.
+This cycle has a name β the thick connector anti-pattern β and it costs enterprise development teams in three ways most never measure: the cost of rebuilding, the cost of fragility, and the cost of every AI use case they cannot deliver.

 The 3-Pillar APS Integration Framework